Tarasa24/FromReddit/README.md

 ## General info

 Have you ever felt like your chat is too silent?
 Like there isn't anything to discuss that haven't been discussed?
-Well what about you shoot some interesting question from r/AskReddit.
+Well what about you shoot some interesting question from r/AskReddit into the chat.
 That will surely evoke some kind of response.
-From your favorite movie quote to the multiverse theory, FromReddit got you covered.
+From your favourite movie quote to the multiverse theory, FromReddit got you covered.

 ## Technologies